 - Fleet Maintenance

 - Custodial Services

-- Parks Operations
+- Park Operations

 - Facilities Maintenance

 - Street & Utilities Operations

 - Sign Shop

+- Electrical

 Section 35.4 Duration of "On Duty" Status.
-Employees serving in an "On Duty" status shall serve in such status for periods of seven (7) calendar days at a time.
-In the event the bargaining unit member cannot serve up to two (2) consecutive days of the full seven (7) days schedule of "On Duty", he/she shall find a replacement within his/her shift/work unit.
-Failure to do so shall forfeit his/her pay for those days in question.
+Employees serving in an "On Duty" status will serve in such status for periods of seven (7) calendar days at a time.
+In the event the bargaining unit member cannot serve up to two (2) consecutive days of the full seven (7) days schedule of "On Duty", they will find a replacement within their shift/work unit.
+Failure to do so will forfeit their pay for those days in question.

 Section 35.5 Number of Positions to be Offered Outside of Snow Removal Season.
-The number of positions to be posted by the City for "On Duty" status shall not exceed a total of twenty-four (24) for all work units combined and no more than fourteen (14) from any one work unit.
+The number of positions to be posted by the City for "On Duty" status will not exceed a total of twenty-five (25) for all work units combined and no more than fourteen (14) from any one work unit.
 This list will be used for all short notice events outside of snow removal season.
-"On Duty" positions shall be filled by qualified bargaining unit members (by job classification and work unit) then to non-union that are qualified.

-Section 35.6 Number of Positions to be Offered During Snow and Ice Season.
-The following procedure outlined in provisions A through F below will be used during snow removal season, which runs from 1st Tuesday of November through April.
+"On Duty" positions will be filled by qualified bargaining unit members (by job classification and work unit) then to non-union that are qualified.
+Section 35.6 Number of Positions to be Offered During Snow and I ce Season.
+The following procedure outlined in provisions A through F below will be used during snow removal season, which runs from 1st Monday of November through April.

 - A. There will be a minimum of two and up to eight (8) people per shift on the "On Duty" list from Street & Utilities Operations.
-In addition, the "On Duty" list will also include the following breakdown of bargaining unit employees: up to seven (7) Parks Operations, up to two (2) Fleet Technicians, up to one (1) Facilities Maintenance, and up to two (2) Custodial.
-Each work unit will maintain its own "On Duty" list. - B. When the Street & Utilities Operations "On Duty" list is not filled by Street & Utilities Operations bargaining unit members, the remaining vacant "On Duty" positions shall be filled by qualified bargaining unit members from the canvass (by job classification and work unit) then to non-union staff that are qualified for snow and ice removal and possess a Class A or B Commercial Driver's License.
+In addition, the "On Duty" list will also include the following breakdown of bargaining unit employees: up to ten (10) Parks Operations, up to two (2) Fleet Technicians, up to one (1) Facilities Maintenance, and up to one (1) Electrical Worker.
+Each work unit will maintain its own "On Duty" list. - B. When the Street & Utilities Operations "On Duty" list is not filled by Street &

+Utilities Operations bargaining unit members, the remaining vacant "On Duty" positions will be filled by qualified bargaining unit members from the canvass (by job classification and work unit) then to non-union staff that are qualified for snow and ice removal and possess a Class A or B Commercial Driver's License.

-- C. The "On Duty" will run for 1 week and Street & Utilities Operations, Custodial Services, Parks Operations, Fleet Maintenance, and Facilities Maintenance on call period starting at 7:00 AM on Tuesday and will end at 7:00 AM the following week (seven 7 days).
-Management can at its discretion change the days and times of the "On Duty" week; however, all work units shall have consistent "On Duty" weeks and times and the "On Duty" period must be seven days. - D. While "On Duty" within your work unit, you are not eligible to sign up for Street & Utilities Operations snow "On Duty".
-Assignments of AM & PM on call shifts will mirror the AM and PM snow shifts. - E. To be eligible to be "On Duty" in Street & Utilities Operations, employees must also be assigned to the corresponding AM or PM Street & Utilities Operations planned overtime assignment (Article 26.3E, 26.5A, , and 26.5B). - F. All other overtime during the snow and ice season that is not shift related will be the responsibility of the "On Duty" employees for their respective AM or PM shifts.
+- C. The "On Duty" will run for 1 week and Street & Utilities Operations, Custodial Services, Parks Operations, Fleet Maintenance, Facilities Maintenance, and Electrical Workers on call period starting at 7:00 AM on Monday and will end at 7:00 AM the following week (seven 7 days).
+Management can at its discretion change the days and times of the "On Duty" week; however, all work units will have consistent "On Duty" weeks and times and the "On Duty" period must be seven days. - D. While "On Duty" within your work unit, you are not eligible to sign up for Street & Utilities Operations snow "On Duty".
+Assignments of AM & PM on call shifts will mirror the AM and PM snow shifts. - E. To be eligible to be "On Duty" in Street & Utilities Operations, employees must also be assigned to the corresponding AM or PM Street & Utilities Operations planned overtime assignment (Article 26.3E, 26.5A, and 26.5B). - F. All other overtime during the snow and ice season that is not shift related will be the responsibility of the "On Duty" employees for their respective AM or PM shifts.

-For snow event situations the "On Duty" list that will be used will be based on what shift is listed for the time of the snow event necessitating the call-in.
+For snow event situations the "On Duty" list that will be used based on what shift is listed for the time of the snow event necessitating the call-in.
 Of the "On Duty" list the phones will be divided evenly between the AM/PM shifts.